leandroadonis86/esp32_simple_snmpv2c_agent/README.md

 Project TAGS: SNMP Agent, SNMPv2c, Private MIB, MIB2, MIB-II, ESP32, ESP-IDF, LwIP, Example, Simple.

-This may also apply for ESP-8266 library with some lightly changes.
+This may also apply for ESP-8266 library with some lightly changes, however you can't use and replace components.7z but you can check the files listed in lwip_fixes.md and analise wich ones must be changed in the LwIP component only.

 <b>Tested on...</b>